Snow traps drivers for days in giant Russia traffic jam

 Russian authorities have been accused of sluggish responses to weather-related problems including deadly wildfires in 2010 and flooding in the south this summer.

-Officials are jumpy about their jobs after President Vladimir Putin’s dismissal of the regional development minister in October and Defence Minister Anatoly Serdyukov last month.
+Officials are jumpy about their jobs after President Vladimir Putin’s dismissal of the regional development minister in October and Defense Minister Anatoly Serdyukov last month.

 The M-10 highway links Moscow with Russia’s second largest city St Petersburg, some 700 km northwest of the capital, and stretches on to the border with Finland.

-Russia’s roads have been the butt of criticism since Tsarist times and its infrastructure has been plagued with problems since the Soviet era, when defence spending was high at the expense of roads, housing, healthcare and other civilian needs.
-(Reporting by Gabriela Baczynska; Editing by Sophie Hares)
+Russia’s roads have been the butt of criticism since Tsarist times and its infrastructure has been plagued with problems since the Soviet era, when defense spending was high at the expense of roads, housing, healthcare and other civilian needs.